December 16, 2015

 Still a long way to go

 Companies that are ahead of the curve are statistically more likely to have achieved 80%+ digitisation, to have integrated digital processes with their back-office infrastructure, and to have the ability to present a seamless experience throughout the customer journey.

 These achievements may be attributed to the different organisational approaches these companies take to digital transformation.
 First, their outlook is different—ahead-of-the-curve companies see digital transformation more strategically, as a response to the acceleration of technological change and the growing pressure from competitors in addition to evolving customer expectations

 Second, they are more likely to have taken specific measures in the pursuit of digital transformation, such as appointing a chief digital officer or establishing a dedicated digital business.
 And third, they are more likely to look outside the organisation to partners and start-ups to boost their capabilities – a trait that contractors will welcome.

 Companies that are still planning their digital transformation should therefore consider all of these approaches as they prepare their first steps on this journey.
-But it is a journey, and even those companies that are ahead of the curve still have a long way to go.Posted almost 5 years ago
+But it is a journey, and even those companies that are ahead of the curve still have a long way to go.Posted about 5 years ago